 Our Life President is David Kirby OBE who established the OPA in 1985

 The Oesophageal Patients Association (OPA) was founded in 1985 by David Kirby following his recovery from oesophageal cancer.
 Curative treatment involves major surgery which inevitably results in some long term digestive problems.
 David found that talking to new patients about his own experience was immensely helpful to them as they faced their own treatment, and could improve their attitude of mind.
 David visited patients in hospital every week for many years and spoke at conferences in the UK and abroad.
-He was awarded an OBE in 2000 and the OPA has expanded with many branches around the UK.
+He was awarded an OBE in 2000 and the OPA has expanded with many groups around the UK.
 David is the life time President for the OPA.

-John was diagnosed with Oesophageal Cancer, and over 3 and an half years ago underwent surgery at St Thomas’ under the great care of Bob Mason and James Gossage plus a whole raft of dedicated and wonderful medical staff.
+John was diagnosed with Oesophageal Cancer, and underwent surgery at St Thomas’ under the great care of Bob Mason and James Gossage plus a whole raft of dedicated and wonderful medical staff.
 By way of background information John comes from an Italian immigrant family from a small village in the South of Italy and like lots of Italians in the 1930’s who came to the UK where his parents made and sold ice cream!
 He left school and after a number of jobs from a musician to mechanical engineer in the pharmaceutical industry retired after 36 years in the criminal justice system.
 John's Italian heritage is very important to him as are his son, daughter and two granddaughters.
 John has belonged to the Knights of St Columba, a Catholic charity, which looks after the less fortunate in our society for over 51 years and is a licensed radio ham (call sign G0CRI).

 Since being cured of his Cancer, John has, at every opportunity when speaking to groups of people, raised awareness of reflux and the consequences of ignoring the problem and at the same time urging people suffering from reflux to ask to be referred to specialists as soon as possible.
 Sadly John's father died from Oesophageal Cancer over 30 years ago and his 45 year old son is being monitored for the same condition.